What Is Epithelioid Mesothelioma?

 Many symptoms of epithelioid mesothelioma can be mistaken for less severe and more common illnesses.
 A physical examination can help doctors rule out other conditions.

-If you are showing signs of mesothelioma, your doctor may ask you about any instances of asbestos exposure (the only known cause of mesothelioma).
+If you are showing signs of pleural or peritoneal mesothelioma, your doctor may ask you about any instances of asbestos exposure (the only known cause of this cancer).

 2. Imaging Tests (X-Ray, MRI, CT)

-If doctors think you may have cancer based on your physical exam, they will use imaging tests to look for tumors, scar tissue, or other signs of mesothelioma.
+If your doctor thinks you may have cancer based on your physical exam, they will use imaging tests to look for tumors, scar tissue, or other signs of cancer in the lungs or abdomen.

 Imaging tests may include X-rays, MRI (magnetic resonance imaging) scans, CT (computed tomography) scans, or PET (positron emission tomography) scans.

-Imaging tests are crucial as they can show where cancerous tumors are located in your body.
+Imaging tests are crucial because they can show where cancerous tumors are located in your body.

 3. Blood Tests

-Doctors may order blood tests to diagnose epithelial mesothelioma or look for other conditions.
+Some doctors may order blood tests to diagnose epithelioid mesothelioma or look for other conditions.

 According to the American Society of Clinical Oncology (ASCO), the diagnostic process for epithelioid mesothelioma should include immunohistochemistry staining, a biomarker test.
 This allows doctors to look for specific proteins (such as calretinin) and other signs of mesothelioma cancer.